 - Ticket to Ride by bus, train, or airline

 We welcome prescreening calls to ensure your client is a good fit for travel before introducing the topic of transportation.
 Considerations to know ahead of time is whether we'll have a bilingual driver available (sometimes we do), whether we'll have a child car seat available, timing to depart, and if your client meets our criteria for travel.
 We generally offer car/van rides to clients with children, and for clients with a significant impairment or disability.

-We honor travel from shelter to shelter for up to 200 miles from Dallas.
+We honor travel to shelter for up to 200 miles from Dallas.
 Our advocates will need to speak to a case manager from the departing shelter to confirm pickup arrangements, and to the arriving shelter to confirm they are aware and accepting of the client, and confirm the address for arrival.
 Requests for travel to a shelter beyond 200 miles from Dallas, regardless of whether the caller originates in a shelter or not, will not be honored.

 Families to Freedom can arrange for travel to a family or friend’s home beyond 200 miles regardless of whether the caller originates in a shelter or not.
 We will require to speak to the receiving family member or friend to confirm arrival arrangements.
 For housing as the destination, we’ll require to speak with the landlord or a neighbor.
 For travel to a job opportunity, we’ll require to confirm arrival arrangements with the company’s human resources department.